btcrs/thesis/source/08_introduction.md

 comprehensive view of the current state of the garden.
 I believe this tool can easily cut back both the total number of hours required to maintain a hydroponic garden and lower the barrier of entry by providing gardeners with baseline numbers to compare to and programmable warnings.

-## Summary of chapters

-This is a brief outline of what went into each chapter. **Chapter 1** gives a background on duis tempus justo quis arcu consectetur sollicitudin.  **Chapter 2** discusses morbi sollicitudin gravida tellus in maximus.  **Chapter 3** discusses vestibulum eleifend turpis id turpis sollicitudin aliquet.  **Chapter 4** shows how phasellus gravida non ex id aliquet.
-Proin faucibus nibh sit amet augue blandit varius.